 But the story got much worse.
 After several days, as often happened to such survivors from lack of food and water, George apparently became disoriented and swam away from the raft.
 “A shark came and grabbed him and that was the end of him.”
 There were also some reports that Al was alive on one of the rafts, but was severely wounded and died shortly after.

-The Sullivan brothers had already become celebrities before they even left the US.
-Their stories had been told around the country and Alleta had been invited to christen a Navy ship, the USS Tawasa in Portland in February 1943.
+The Sullivan brothers had already become celebrities before they even left the United States.
+Their stories had been told around the country and Alleta had been invited to christen a Navy ship, USS Tawasa, in Portland, Oregon, in February 1943.
 It’s hard to believe that most mothers would be able to get out of bed for months after such devastating news; but in her letter to the Navy, Alleta told them that regardless of fate of her sons, “I will still christen the ship as it was their wish that I do so” and that her husband and daughter would accompany her to Portland.

 (Left: Genevieve, Tom and Alleta at the christening of the USS The Sullivans)

 Some said that Alleta suffered bouts of depression before the war.
 If so, she was certainly now experiencing something that could have put nearly any person into a deep, long depression.
 In fact, she said, “Your first temptation when the news comes is to lock your door and retire into your own private grief.
 You want to sit alone in your room and cry your heart out."

 Alleta later said "The boys always wrote me to ‘keep my chin up.’
 After their ship went down, I remembered what they said and made up my mind to see what I can do to help win the war—to kind of carry on for their sake."
 Tom and Alleta were invited to Washington, where First Lady Eleanor Roosevelt and Vice President Henry A. Wallace met with them.